abdulmkhan901/AMK21/content/_index.md

 ---
 title: "Abdul M Khan"
 subtitle: "Lecturer @ Bangladesh University of Professionals"
 description: "Hey, you found me.
 Thank you for visiting my personal website.
-You will find my teaching materials and research material here.
+You will find my teaching materials and research materials here.
 Also, working papers are here too and I would like to hear your thoughts on these papers.
 Enjoy!!!"
 date: 2019-02-18T12:27:33-06:00
 images:
   - img/kikitombo.jpg